berndbausch/Devstack-Kubernetes/instructions.md

 can get IP addresses from the external network.
 This is desirable, as it allows to expose K8s cluster services to the outside world.

-## prepare
-Preparing the Devstack server and deploying the cloud
+Preparing the Devstack server and deploying the cloud<a name="prepare" />
 -----------------------------------------------------

 The Devstack documentation site has instructions for